facelessuser/ThemeTweaker/docs/src/markdown/index.md

 ThemeTweaker has a number of commands that allow you to do the following:

-- Increase/Decrease brightness.
+- Increase/decrease brightness.
-- Increase/Decrease saturation.
+- Increase/decrease saturation.
+- Increase/decrease contrast.
 - Rotate the hues of the theme.
 - Colorize the theme (make all of the colors different shades of one color).
 - Convert the theme to grayscale.